soheeparklee/soheeparklee.github.io/_posts/2024-07-09-PROJECT_DrugStore4.md

 ### 🔴 Error: HikariCP connection pool attempting to validate database connections that are already closed

-It seemed the connectoin pool is trying to set a network timeout on a connection that is already closed.
+It seemed the connection pool is trying to set a network timeout on a connection that is already closed.

 <img width="1470" alt="Screenshot 2024-07-10 at 15 55 45" src="https://github.com/DrugStoreWeb/DrugStore-BE/assets/97790983/7a2b2223-875e-41cc-bdac-4e02ddb710b8">